pebblecode/pebblecode.com/README.md

 ## Deployment

+Before being able to deploy, you will need to setup your environmnet, with

+    grunt deploy:init

 ### Staging

 The staging site is hosted on heroku: http://pebblecode-staging.herokuapp.com/

-#### Setup

-Before being able to push to staging, you will need to run

-    git remote add staging git@heroku.com:pebblecode-staging.git

-#### Updating staging

-To push to staging, run:
+To push the master branch to staging, run:

-    git push staging [branch]:master
+    grunt deploy:staging

+Or if you want a particular branch, run:

+    grunt deploy:staging --branch branch-name

-where `[branch]` is the branch you want to push.
+where `branch-name` is the branch you want to push.

-To just deploy `master`, run

-   git push staging master
+If there are errors with the push eg, `error: failed to push some refs`, you can add the `--force` flag eg,

+    grunt deploy:staging --force

 #### HTTP passwords